Configure NGINX

 Base URL of the portal

-The base URL needs to be entered here.
+The base URL must be stored here.

 The first part refers to the protocol.
 You have configured an encrypted connection between the Intrexx portal server and the browser.
 The second part is made up of the hostname that you defined in the NGINX configuration file.
 Please make sure that this ends with a slash (/).
 It is essential that this is correct so that your portal can be accessed in the browser.